renpy/renpy/sphinx/source/translations.rst

     e "Pretty much everything your game needs!"

-This is broken up into multiple translation blocks, each with it's own identifier, based on the text in the block.
+This is broken up into multiple translation blocks, each with its own identifier, based on the text in the block.
 The first block is automatically assigned the identifier ceac1acbc54d30814453d92842c5a215m, and contains the statement::